csb324/eleventy-obsidian-ninareth/notes/Events/Operation Incriminating Letters.md

 ---
 type: world-event
-Status: Upcoming
+Status: Current
 ---

 #  Operation Incriminating Letters
-<span class="dataview inline-field"><span class="inline-field-key">Status</span><span class="inline-field-value">Upcoming</span></span>
+<span class="dataview inline-field"><span class="inline-field-key">Status</span><span class="inline-field-value">Current</span></span>

 ## Background

 [[Norathar Pent]] is a fine lumber supplier who represents [[The Promenade]].
 She's a [[The Providers|Provider]], but she also has a way of clearing land in units just-too-small to grant anyone voting status, unless they're people she *wants* to have voting status.
 She talks a lot about expanding prosperity, but she's actually as corrupt as the rest of them.
+Turns out she's mentioned a lot in The Talon for her "charitable work".

 To clear this land, she works with [[Vigo Underswell]], who contracts it out to [[The Stagehands]].